West Virginia PROMISE Scholarship

 and meet the conditions for processing.

-Initial award letters are mailed to PROMISE Scholars.
+Initial award notifications are sent to PROMISE Scholars by

 Last date to take the SAT to establish scholarship eligibility